Platt-John/John-Platt-DA-401-Project/README.md

 ## Illicit Substance Use and Mental Health Among Multiracial Young Adults in the United States

 ## Research Question
-To what extent do illicit substance use and mental health issues (e.g. major depressive episode, suicidal thoughts) correlate with each other among multiracial youth aged 18-25?
+To what extent do illicit substance use and mental health issues (e.g. major depressive episode, suicidal thoughts) correlate with each other among multiracial young adults aged 18-25?

 ## Data Source
 To answer my research question, I utilize the 2023 NSDUH (National Survey on Drug Use and Health) public use data, which is the leading source of population-based statistical data on behavioral health information like tobacco use, alcohol use, drug use, and mental health.